CZ 75 Review: Hands-On Tested!

 All 35.2 ounces of metal make it quite controllable, especially when paired with the low bore axis and the lightweight slide.
 The slide rides inside the frame instead of outside of it.
 That delivers us the very low-profile slide and the unique CZ 75 look.
 From a practical perspective, the lower bore axis and the lightweight slide reduces felt recoil and increases control.
 This is my favorite centerfire pistol for new shooters due to the low recoil and controllability.

 My CZ 75 B has the simplified Omega trigger.
 This trigger system is easy to upgrade, but I never saw the point.
-The double-action provides that long heavy trigger we are used to, but it’s also quite smooth and grit-free.
+The double-action provides that long, heavy trigger we are used to, but it’s also quite smooth and grit-free.
+The double action trigger pull, though hefty, is surprisingly smooth and consistent, making it manageable with practice.
 Our single-action trigger is very light and crisp with just a hair of take-up.

 The worst part of the trigger is the somewhat long reset.
 It really takes away from a very nice stock trigger.

-Honestly, your accuracy may suffer a bit in double action, especially if you are shooting for tight groups, but with plenty of practice, you can master that trigger and become proficient with it.
+Honestly, your accuracy may suffer a bit in double action, especially if you are shooting for tight groups.
+The initial double action pull can make precise shots more challenging, but with plenty of practice, you can master that trigger and become proficient with it.
 Lots of dry fire will make the double action second nature.
 In terms of accuracy, the CZ 75 does well.

 Hitting headshots at 25 yards is fairly simple to do.
 Heck, ringing steel gongs at 35 yards proved easy.
 Back to 50 yards, the front sight covered most of the steel gong, and I felt my accuracy slip.
 However, with that said, I could still hit it more times than I missed.
 Sure, that might mean six out of ten, but the point stands.
-The sights sit very low on the CZ 75 B and don’t catch the eye extremely well.
+The stock sights sit very low on the CZ 75 B and don’t catch the eye extremely well.

 It’s just a simple three-dot setup.
 I’d prefer a slightly thinner, maybe slightly taller front and rear sight.
 A good fiber optic front sight and all-black rear would increase practical range and speed.
 I think speed should be part of the conversation when we talk about accuracy.
 While I can hit the target just fine, other guns allow me to hit the same target faster.